nasa/ow_simulator/ow_dynamic_terrain/README.md

   equivalent to (z + effective_weight).
 * *outer_radius*: The hard limit of the operation, beyond that the operation has no effect.
-* *inner_radius*: The inner radius is where the provided weight is full realized, beyond the inner radius the weight fades down up to the outer distance.
+* *inner_radius*: The inner radius is where the provided weight is full realized, beyond the inner radius the weight fades down up to the outer distance at a quadratic rate. inner_radius value may not exceed outer_radius.
-* *weight*: Depending on the weight sign the operation will either raise or lower the terrain around the provided position (inner_radius may not be larger than outer_radius).
+* *weight*: Depending on the weight sign the operation will either raise or lower the terrain around the provided position.
 * *merge_method*: The merge_method parameter decides how to merge generated values with height values of the terrain; available choices:
   * *keep*: current_height_value is left unchanged.